-The National Sports Center Foundation (NSCF) is dedicated to providing exceptional sports and athletic experiences with programs and services for Minnesotans and to generate economic impact in Minnesota by hosting regional, national, and international sporting events.
+The National Sports Center Foundation (NSCF) a registered 501(c)3 non-profit organization dedicated to providing exceptional sports and athletic experiences with programs and services.
+The purpose is to provide high-quality amateur sport opportunities to Minnesota families as well as generate economic impact by hosting regional, national, and international sporting events.
 More than 4 million people participate in activities each year that result in nearly $50 million in tourism-related economic impact for the Twin Cities metropolitan area.

 The programs and events held at the National Sports Center encourage youth and families to develop a lifelong pattern of physical fitness and healthy lifestyles.